Colony Township, Adams County, Iowa

-Colony Township is one of twelve townships in Adams County, Iowa, USA.
+Colony Township is one of twelve townships in Adams County, Iowa, United States.
 At the 2010 census, its population was 174.

 Geography

 Colony Township covers an area of 35.65 sqmi and contains no incorporated settlements.
 According to the USGS, it contains two cemeteries: Bohemian National and Rose Hill.
 Colony Township was settled by Bohemian immigrants starting in the 1840s.